Everyday Wanderer Logo

 Today, Rex symbolically rules Mardi Gras.
 Known as the King of Carnival, Rex is a member of the Rex Organization who is crowned king due to his prominent role in the community and active participation in philanthropic and civic-minded projects.

-Sage Advice: You may call him King of Carnival or the Monarch of Merriment, but never King Rex.
+Sage Advice: You may call him the Carnival King, King of Carnival, or the Monarch of Merriment, but never call him King Rex.
 Because rex is the Latin word for king, that’s like calling him King King.
 And repeating words during Mardi Gras in the Big Easy just cuts into your celebration time!

 Do you know the history behind the Mardi Gras tradition of flambeaux?